Do Nightstands Have to Match the Dresser? Bedroom Style Guide

 Hardware is underrated.

-Brass knobs on both dresser and nightstands instantly create cohesion — even if the wood tones differ.
+Brass knobs on both dressers and nightstands instantly create cohesion — even if the wood tones differ.

 You can: